logsearch/workspace/docs/SetupMultiUserLogSearchWorkspace.md

+---
+title: "Setup the LogSearch Workspace Server you need"
+---

-To setup the LogSearch Workspace VM you need:
+To setup the LogSearch Workspace Server you need:

 0. You need to have installed:
     * Git 1.8+